Chirality in $(\vec{p},2p)$ reactions induced by proton helicity: Abstract

 \section{Abstract}

-It is shown that longitudinally-polarized protons can be used to induce chirality in final states of the $(\vec{p},pN)$ reaction at intermediate energies, when there exist three final-state particles with non-coplanar momentum vectors.
+It is shown that longitudinally polarized protons can be used to induce chirality in the final states of the $(\vec{p},pN)$ reaction at intermediate energies, when there exist three final-state particles with non-coplanar momentum vectors.
 The analyzing power $A_z$ is proposed as a measure of this effect.
 Theoretical descriptions to obtain $A_z$ based on an intuitive picture as well as a distorted wave impulse approximation are presented, showing that the helicity of incident protons is coupled to the chirality of the orbital motion of a single-particle wave function, resulting in the chirality of the final states and a large $A_z$ value.

 \textit{Introduction.} The origins of chirality in a variety of materials such as neutrinos, optical isomers, and biological molecules have attracted a wide range of interests~\cite{GOLDHABER1958,HEGSTROM1982,MASON1984}.
-In nuclei, there are theoretical interpretations to explain doublet bands observed for triaxial nuclei as the evidence of spontaneous chiral symmetry breaking of nuclear structures in the intrinsic frame~\cite{FRAUENDORF1997,HAMAMOTO2013}.
-However, in the laboratory frame, the total Hamiltonian of an isolated nucleus is invariant under the mirror reflection.
-Therefore, without an external stimulus, there is no chirality in nuclear phenomena governed by strong interactions.
-Only exceptions are weak processes, e.g., the parity violation in the $\beta$ decay and the neutron-skin thickness determination through parity-violation in electron scattering in PREX/CREX ~\cite{PREX2021,CREX2022}.
+In nuclei, there are theoretical interpretations to explain doublet bands observed for triaxial nuclei as evidence of the spontaneous chiral symmetry breaking of nuclear structures in the intrinsic frame~\cite{FRAUENDORF1997,HAMAMOTO2013}.
+However, in the laboratory frame, the total Hamiltonian of an isolated nucleus is invariant under mirror reflection.
+Therefore, the probabilities of two mirror-symmetric nuclear phenomena are the same (thus, there is no chirality), unless an external stimulus that breaks the mirror-reflection symmetry is introduced to the system.
+A typical example of such a stimulus is the longitudinally spin-polarized beam, as considered below.
+The exceptions are weak processes, e.g., the parity violation in the $\beta$ decay, which can be chiral without the help of an external stimulus violating the mirror-reflection symmetry.
+Also, in the neutron-skin thickness determination through parity-violating electron scattering in the PREX/CREX experiments~\cite{PREX2021,CREX2022}, the weak interaction ($Z^0$ boson exchange) acts as ``an external stimulus'' that violates the mirror-reflection symmetry.
+In this case, the induced chirality is observed as the dependence of the cross section on the incident-electron helicity.

+There are also many studies with transversely polarized beams for low/intermediate-energy nuclear reactions~\cite{HAEBERLI1967,GLASHAUSSER1987,Tamii2011,SEKIGUCHI2002} and high-energy hadron production~\cite{Adams1991_1,Adams1991_2,Adams2004}.
+Previous studies of knockout reactions using transversely polarized beams are discussed below.
+Compared to those works, a unique point of the present work is that the initial state is characterized by the helicity (longitudinal polarization).
+We note that $A_y$ ($A_N$ in high-energy hadron production) can be theoretically related to helicity-dependent transition matrices because a given helicity state can be written as a linear combination of transverse spin states.